 1. Practice Mindfulness

-But it’s not just about sitting still; you can bring mindfulness into everyday stuff.
-Like paying attention while you’re eating or walking, instead of letting your mind wander.
-It’s about being present in whatever you’re doing, which helps you tune into your gut feelings and instincts more easily.
-Think of it as clearing the static so you can get a clearer signal from your intuition.
+You can also practice mindfulness in your day-to-day life.
+Just being present and fully engaged in whatever you’re doing, whether it’s eating or walking or having a conversation, can help you tune into your gut feelings and instincts more easily.
+So think of it as clearing the static to get a clearer signal from your intuition.

 2. Keep a Journal